-The microbiome is quite amazing and our growing understanding is already changing the way view most chronic health conditions.
+The microbiome is quite amazing and our growing understanding is changing the way we understand most chronic health conditions.
 Separately this understanding challenges us to honor diversity in ourselves and in our world.
 Lastly the microbiome is an ever present and humbling reminder that we are part of a miraculous natural world - one we live in and that lives within us.

 I'm a conventionally trained child, adolescent and adult psychiatrist.
 My current approach to health is both holistic (pertaining to the whole person) and functional (addressing the root causes of illness).
 I write this blog to share what I've learned.